BYD Atto 3 review: a fresh spin on the family EV formula

 Running costs & insurance

 Electric cars are typically more expensive to buy and insure than their petrol and diesel counterparts.
-However, rock-bottom running costs mean the upfront premium can be offset to make them an affordable low-emissions alternative.
+However, lower running costs mean the upfront premium can be offset to make them an affordable low-emissions alternative.

 The BYD Atto 3 is no different as, thanks to its electric powertrain, it’s exempt from paying road tax (VED) until 2025, as well as things like the London Congestion Charge, and the city’s Ultra Low Emissions Zone (ULEZ).
 Plugging into a home wallbox is often much cheaper than filling up at a petrol station, too; although, if you find yourself doing longer journeys frequently, you’ll discover that making use of public rapid chargers can be much more expensive.